ElizavetaElgaeva/BP-SH_project_code/README.md

 This folder contains scripts for running COJO.

 ## 08_bp-sh_ma_func_an
 This folder contains scripts for _in silico_ functional analysis of back pain minus shared heredity trait.

+## 09_heatmaps
+This folder contains scripts generating genetic and phenotypic correlations and visualizing them via heatmaps.

+## 10_tables
+This folder contains scripts generating replictaion tables.